 - Canine Campovers LLC (Boulder County) - (303) 998-1111 / www.caninecampovers.com

 We have three camping areas available, from 0-1 mile from the festival.
 Camping passes are sold per-person, not per-site.
 The on-site campground features permanent restrooms with real showers and real toilets!
 The lovely Lavern Johnson (Meadow) Park campground is located across the street about 2 blocks away, while the Planet Bluegrass Farm camping area is about 0.4 mile from the festival (adjacent to the festival parking area).
 All camping is first-come first-served.
-On-site camping opens at 6pm Thursday, LaVern Johnson (Meadow) Park opens at 11am on Sunday.
-Planet Bluegrass Farm opens at 8am Thursday.
+On-site camping opens at 6pm Thursday, LaVern Johnson (Meadow) Park opens at 11am on Wednesday.
+Planet Bluegrass Farm opens at TBA Time on Thursday.
 All camping areas close at noon on Monday.

 If you are coming to the Festival and not camping, you must park in the designated parking lot at the Planet Bluegrass Farm ($2 per day / $5 for the entire festival with unlimited re-entry).
 There will be plenty of signs to direct you.
 If you are camping and would like your vehicle with you, make sure you have purchased a vehicle pass.
 Every vehicle on-site must have a vehicle pass.
 A vehicle is considered anything requiring a license plate.
 This pass is separate from your camping pass.
 The parking area is serviced by a free shuttle bus to the festival.
 We encourage you to walk or bring your bicycle!